Turkey says the first day of the holy month of Ramadan, which is determined by the sighting of the new moon, will begin on Wednesday.

 By the Gregorian solar calendar, Ramadan comes 10 to 12 days earlier each year.
-Last year, the first day of Ramadan was on June 6, 2016.
+Last year, the first day of Ramadan was on May 27, 2017.

 For Muslims, Ramadan is the month in which the first verses of the Quran, Islam's holy book, were revealed to the Prophet Muhammad more than 1,400 years ago.

 During Ramadan, Muslims abstain from eating, drinking, smoking and sex from dawn to sunset.
-This fasting is intended to bring the faithful closer to God and to remind them of the suffering of those less fortunate.
+This fast is intended to bring the faithful closer to God and to remind them of the suffering of those less fortunate.